Ask Midland Odessa – Why Does My Guy Wear SOCKS All The Time? - NewsBreak

 Ask Midland Odessa – Why Does My Guy Wear SOCKS All The Time?

 My guy wears 'socks' all the time.
 I literally have seen his feet maybe 3 times.
-He does not have fungus or athletes foot , and I don't get...b93.net
+He does not have fungus or athletes foot , and I don't get...mix979fm.com

 My guy wears 'socks' all the time.
 I literally have seen his feet maybe 3 times.
-He does not have fungus or athletes foot , and I don't get...b93.net
+He does not have fungus or athletes foot , and I don't get...mix979fm.com

 Comments / 0